JohnMorales/JohnMorales.github.io/source/_posts/2014-04-18-my-thoughts-of-chefconf-2014.markdown

 have the power to change companies.
 We need to fully embrace the idea of continous delivery (which admittely I need to learn more about).
-That the devops movement is a shift in how software is maintained and that the shift requires more transparency, acceptance and trust than just adding a new tool to due configuration management.
+That the devops movement is a shift in how software is maintained and that the shift requires more transparency, acceptance and trust than just adding a new 'configuration management' tool.
 I learned that it's about building trust in the process.
 Showing real success stories in baby steps so that everyone can realize the potential that we sell them in slide decks and proposals.

 Lastly the idea that we are all working together to make